Recommended List

 Tolerance to any of the three yellowing viruses is not assessed in the RL trials; the decision on whether to list a such a variety is based on breeder’s claims which are confirmed by the Crop Committee’s Expert Panel.

-In the case of Maruscha KWS, this has partial tolerance to beet mild yellowing virus (as per the definition in the ‘Definitions of susceptibility to pathogens’ above).
+In the case of Maruscha KWS, this has tolerance to Beet Mild Yellowing Virus (as per the definition in the ‘Definitions of susceptibility to pathogens’ above).
+It can also have less yield loss when infected with Beet Yellows Virus when compared to some of the other varieties on the RL.
 The BBRO and breeder have further information on this and the other yellowing viruses.

 Share on